1623311678/wjk-app-cli/README.md

 ```
 wjk-app install codelint
 ```
 Look like to this:

 ![image](https://user-images.githubusercontent.com/41052302/153760359-110fda51-690a-4282-9189-1a8c65098b93.png)

-it can support eslint/tslint, Vue or React
+it can support eslint / tslint , Vue or React

 What can wjk-app codelint bring ?